Everything you need to know about knee pain

 Progressive weakness in one or more limbs, or difficulty walking that is worsening.

-Knee pain following a significant trauma (e.g. fall, accident, car crash).
+Pain following a significant trauma (e.g. fall, accident, car crash).

-Knee pain accompanied by fever, unexplained weight loss, night sweats, or feeling generally unwell.
+Pain accompanied by fever, unexplained weight loss, night sweats, or feeling generally unwell.

 These symptoms may require immediate medical assessment.
 If you’re unsure whether your symptoms are a red flag, it’s always safer to seek advice from a qualified healthcare professional before continuing with exercises or stretches.
-We would love to hear from you, feel free to give us a call and ask about your symptoms before committing to a consultation.
+We would love to hear from you – feel free to give us a call and ask about your symptoms before committing to a consultation.

 How we treat knee pain in clinic